What Should You Look for in AI Solutions for Procurement?

 - All Industries

-A Gartner report published in September 2018, entitled “The Impact of Artificial Intelligence on Procurement Software Applications”set out the reasons why many procurement leaders are hesitant about investing in artificial intelligence (AI) solutions.
+A Gartner report published in September 2018, entitled “The Impact of Artificial Intelligence on Procurement Software Applications” set out the reasons why many procurement leaders are hesitant about investing in artificial intelligence (AI) solutions.
 The headline reason can be summarized in one word: hype.
-Based on the Gartner research and our own extensive survey findings, this article discusses what procurement professionals are looking for, and what they should look for in future, to secure the benefits of artificial intelligence solutions in their organization.
+Based on the Gartner research and our own extensive survey findings, this article discusses what procurement professionals are looking for, and what they should look for in the future, to secure the benefits of artificial intelligence solutions in their organization.
 Because one thing is abundantly clear: those organizations that succeed in seeing through the hype and successfully implement solutions that drive value will reap significant competitive advantages.

 The Stampede to Incorporate AI into Software Offerings